To my readers......

 1. Guys In Uniform - Sailor in the Rigging

-Guys in Uniform Studio set up in the mid 1970s, producing sexy pictures with a strong flavour of military discipline.
+Guys in Uniform Studio was set up in the mid 1970s, producing sexy pictures with a strong flavour of military discipline.

 2. Guys In Uniform - Double Discipline